Sorcerer

 Stormborn Manifestation

 Beginning at 3rd level, you become a living conduit of stormy energy, and your very presence crackles with latent electrical power.
 The air around you feels charged, constantly charged with static electricity that makes your surroundings hum with barely restrained energy.
-Your movements are accompanied by the occasional flash of lightning, and occasional thunder can be heard when you speak loud, hinting at the storm's uncontainable force within you.
+Your movements are accompanied by the occasional flash of lightning, and occasional thunder can be heard when you speak loudly, hinting at the storm's uncontainable force within you.

 You gain the following abilities: